 Assets one spouse bought with money that is not considered to be community property

 While Texas has clearly defined community and separate property, divorcing couples often disagree on this matter.
 When these characterization issues arise, the services of a lawyer are necessary.
 To complicate matters even further, some assets can be classified as both community and separate property.

-In addition to separating your assets, Lester Van Slyke, Jr. can also help you sort out child support, child custody and visitation issues if children are involved in the divorce.
-Contact the Law Firm of Lester Van Slyke Jr. today to understand how Texas law is applicable to your divorce and division of assets.
+In addition to separating your assets, Lester Van Slyke, Jr. and Michelle R. Kestler also help you sort out child support, child custody and visitation issues if children are involved in the divorce.
+Contact the Van Slyke & Kestler Law Firm today to understand how Texas law is applicable to your divorce and division of assets.